nmichaud0/GPT-Proof/README.md

 ## Features

 - Generates multiple paraphrases of exam questions using ChatGPT.
-- Tests generated questions with ChatGPT to ensure the originality of questions.
+- Tests answers ChatGPT gave to the paraphrases with itself to mark them as if a student wrote them.
 - Provides the option to adjust the amount of creativity required for generating paraphrases.
-- Saves all paraphrased questions, answers and marks in JSON files.
+- Saves all paraphrased questions, answers and marks in JSON files in an ascending order (the worst mark to the best).

 ## Getting Started